 The Dean of Students Office assists students throughout their academic careers and serves as their advocate.

 The Dean of Students Office assists students throughout their academic careers and serves as their advocate.
 The Dean is available to speak with students about all aspects of their experience at CIIS and assist them in resolving any conflict or concern that may arise.
-Any student with an unresolved complaint may contact Lauren Selfridge, Interim Director of Student Affairs.
+Any student with an unresolved complaint may contact Michael Sano, Interim Director of Student Affairs.

 In addition, the Dean of Students Office produces the Student Handbook; conducts New Student Orientations; coordinates campus safety, housing, and health insurance information; offers services and support to international students and students with disabilities; works closely with the Student Alliance and other student groups; offers career development services and community engagment opportunities; administers the annual Student Satisfaction Survey; and plans and conducts the annual spring commencement ceremony.